sftcd/surveys/README.md

 	As you can see this is *much* slower than ZMap - partly because it has to be, partly because we put in a default 100ms wait between scans to be nice.
 	This one is likely to take a day or so to run.
+In the log lines above the number shown as done is the count of IP addresses done (for all 7 ports we scan).
+You can estimate how long more to go, using the average time and the number of IPs (which is the numeber of lines in ```zmap.ips```).

 	The ```records.fresh``` file is modelled on, and quite close to, the censys.io JSON format - for each port scanned it includes a JSON structure that is the